tbal999/game_of_life.NET/README.md

 # game_of_life.NET
-cellular automaton game in C#
+cellular automaton game in C# that can handle conway's game of life.

+For more S/B rules go here: http://www.mirekw.com/ca/rullex_life.html

 Just built this to keep up my understanding of C#, but looking to update GUI to be prettier